lucmans/digistring/readme.md

 ## Requirements
 Digistring only supports Linux.
 It uses SDL2 for the GUI and audio input/output and FFTW3 for performing the Fourier transform.
 The build requirements of the individual tools can be found in the tool's respective readme.
-Using the Dolph Chebyshev window function requires the Python program in `tools/dolph_chebyshev_window` to be able to run.
-See the readme in its directory for the requirements.
+Optionally, in order to use the Dolph Chebyshev window function, Digistring requires Python3 and SciPy.

 On Ubuntu Linux:
 `sudo apt install g++ libsdl2-dev libsdl2-ttf-dev libfftw3-dev`
+Optional dependency for Dolph Chebyshev windows:
+`sudo apt install python3 python3-scipy`
 In order to compile and run Digistring on Ubuntu 20.04 LTS, the C++17 patch as well as the glibc-2_31 patch have to be applied.

 On Arch Linux:
 `sudo pacman -S sdl2 sdl2_ttf fftw3`
+Optional dependency for Dolph Chebyshev windows:
+`sudo pacman -S python3 python-scipy`

 ## Building
 Run `make` in the root directory of the project to build the binary `digistring` in the root directory of the project.